jrforrest/coding-challenge/README.md

 ### Part 3 : Company Details

-1. Shows All of the companies information
+1. Shows all of the company's information
 2. Ability to update company
 3. Ability to delete company
 <br />